Genuster/biopeaks/docs/installation.md

 # Installation

-## As executable

-For Windows you can download [biopeaks.exe](https://github.com/JanCBrammer/biopeaks/releases/latest).
-Double-click the executable to run it.
-You don't need a Python installation on your computer to run the executable.
-Currently, there are no executables available for macOS or Linux (please [open an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue) if you're interested).

-## As Python package

-### Instructions for users without a Python installation
+## Instructions for users without a Python installation

 If you don't have experience with installing Python packages and/or if you aren't sure if you have Python on your computer start by setting up Python.
 Go to <https://docs.conda.io/en/latest/miniconda.html> and install the latest